AjayUmasankar/SongTags/backend/README.md

 ```
 Now you can load http://localhost:8000/docs in your browser

-# To deploy this backend code to Deta
+# To deploy this backend code to Heroku
-You will need a version of python supported by Deta.
-Then, install Deta
+You will need to install Heroku CLI
 ```
-deta login
+heroku git:remote -a songtagsbackend
+git push heroku master
 ```